blob: d9ca349d4494706848f9eed35fc576ccd6fa3445 [file] [log] [blame] [edit]

 </a>

-<a href="https://github.com/rust-lang/rustc-dev-guide/edit/master/src/coroutine-closures.md" title="Suggest an edit" aria-label="Suggest an edit" rel="edit">
+<a href="https://github.com/rust-lang/rustc-dev-guide/edit/main/src/coroutine-closures.md" title="Suggest an edit" aria-label="Suggest an edit" rel="edit">

 </a>